livingdocsIO/documentation/reference-docs/server-configuration/publication-index.md

   }
 }
 ```
 As with the channel-config, the metadata plugin can also have an entry `publicationIndex`.
+First of all, you need to set `enabled` to true so that indexing of this metadata plugin to the index is allowed.
+The `getValue` method is optional, if you don't define one, it will just index the whole value stored in the metadata entry.
-There you define how the publication index should get the value from the metadata entry.
-You can return 3 things:
+If you define `getValue`, you can return 3 things:

 - a string, will result in a simple `key=val` entry
 - an array, will create a `key=val` entry for each entry in the array